xcart/xcart-docs/_pages/kb_en/modules/hurry_up.md

    * **Custom text color** : Choose the text color for the alert.
    * **Custom background color** : Choose the backgroung color for alert.
    * **Custom border color** : Choose the border color for alert.
-   * **Hide the alert after a delay** : Enable if you want to the notifications disappear after a specific number of seconds.
+   * **Hide the alert after a delay** : Enable if you want the notifications disappear after a specific number of seconds.

 2. **Alerts for frequently viewed products**